Child's Play (franchise): Devil's Due Publishing

-In 2007, Devil's Due Publishing obtained the license to publish Child's Play comics and released a one-shot crossover with Hack/Slash titled Hack/Slash vs. Chucky which takes place after the events of the Seed of Chucky film.
+In 2007, Devil's Due Publishing obtained the license to publish Child's Play comics and released a one-shot crossover with Hack/Slash titled Hack/Slash vs. Chucky which takes place after the events of Seed of Chucky.
 This was followed by a four-issue series called Chucky.
 A second volume began in early 2009 but ceased publication after only one issue.

 Video games

 In May 2011, a video game titled Chucky: Wanna Play? was announced to be in development.
 It was set to be a hack-and-slash video game and was being developed by TikGames.
 It was planned to be released on Xbox 360, PlayStation 3 and Windows.
 A Kickstarter campaign was posted by the company in an effort to secure $925,000 for the development of the PC version of the game, with the intention of releasing the console versions shortly thereafter.
 However on November 12, 2012, it was announced that the project was cancelled after the Kickstarter failed to meet its goal.

-Chucky and Tiffany are featured in the asymmetrical horror video game Dead By Daylight as playable characters starting on November 28, 2023.
+Chucky themed decal was included in Rocket League during 2022's edition of their Haunted Hallows event.
+A downloadable Chucky chapter for the asymmetrical horror video game Dead By Daylight, featuring Chucky and Tiffany as killers was released on November 28, 2023.
 Zen Studios released Chucky's Killer Pinball, a pinball table for Pinball M on November 30, 2023.

-Chucky is also a playable character in the 2024 video game Funko Fusion.

-Chucky and Tiffany appeared as playable characters in the battle royale game Call of Duty: Warzone and the first-person shooter game Call of Duty: Black Ops 6 in an event called "The Haunting" starting on October 9, 2025.
+Chucky is a playable character in Funko Fusion.
+Chucky and Tiffany have also appeared as playable characters in the Call of Duty franchise with Call of Duty: Black Ops 6 and Call of Duty: Warzone in an event called "The Haunting" starting on October 9, 2025.

 Mobile game

 Slimstown Studios made an endless runner video game titled Chucky: Slash & Dash.
-The game was released on iPhone, iPad, iPod Touch and Android devices.
+The game was released on November 1, 2013 on the iPhone, iPad, iPod Touch and Android devices.
 It is the result of an agreement with Universal Partnerships & Licensing to develop and publish the first officially licensed smartphone and tablet Child's Play video game.
 The gameplay is inspired by the second film's climax.

 In the game, Chucky and Tiffany are stuck in a never-ending nightmare in which they endlessly run through the factory that produces Good Guys dolls.
 Players control Chucky or Tiffany while sprinting through the factory floor, the catwalks, the warehouse, or even outside, and need to avoid conveyor belts, forklifts, acid pools, barrels and other obstacles.
 Chucky and Tiffany can also eliminate security guards patrolling the factory using a knife or other more outlandish weapons like a cleaver, screwdriver, or hatchet.
 As they play, gamers collect batteries that can be used to purchase in-game items or power-ups, such as a double battery bonus, a fast start, or extra lives that can extend a run after dying.